NEU-DS-4200-S20-Staff/Assignment--Brushing-and-Linking-in-D3/README.md

 ### How to implement interaction on the table

-[`d3.brush`](https://github.com/d3/d3-brush) would be hard to use directly atop an HTML `table`.
+[`d3.brush`](https://github.com/d3/d3-brush) would be hard to use directly atop an HTML `table`, so we need to use a little custom functionality.
 Instead, think about how you can re-create similar functionality by listening for DOM events.
 D3's `d3-selection` module can listen for any of the [standard DOM events](https://github.com/d3/d3-selection#handling-events) using the `selection.on(typenames[, listener[, options]])` function.

 E.g., to provide row highlighting on mouseover a la Jonah Williams' [Interactive HTML Table I](http://bl.ocks.org/jonahwilliams/cc2de2eedc3896a3a96d) you can listen for [Mouse Events](https://developer.mozilla.org/en-US/docs/Web/Events#Mouse_events) like so:
 ```js